2021 research projects

 Professor Kathy Eagar continues to lead one of ACRE’s research themes focused on the development and dissemination of policy, guidelines and information into the health and lay community via websites and GP focus groups.

 More information is available on the Centre’s website: https://www.australiancannabinoidresearch.com.au.

 August 2019 – September 2021

-The aim of the CHIME-GP study is to evaluate the effectiveness of Medcast Pty Ltd’s multifaceted educational intervention in an Australian general practice setting, regarding use of the MHR system and rational use of medicines, pathology and imaging.
-The study is being undertaken in general practices across urban and regional Australia, using a mixed methods approach which incorporates a three-arm pragmatic cluster randomised parallel trial with a prospective qualitative inquiry.
+The aim of the CHIME-GP study was to evaluate the effectiveness of the Medcast Pty Ltd multifaceted educational intervention in an Australian general practice setting, regarding use of the MHR system and rational use of medicines, pathology and imaging.

 What we did